JennEYoon/DeFi-ml/github-history-edit.md

    Once you are satisfied with your changes, run
       git rebase --continue
    ```
  * Git opens default editor (Nano) with 4 commits around hash-number-commit.
  * Replace "pick" with "edit" in front of the commit I want to edit (2nd from top).
  * Save and Close editor.
  * Git prompts with: "git commit --amend"
    Edit with "GIT_COMMITTER_DATE="Sep 14, 2019 1:00 PM EST" git commit --amend ..."
    Run "git rebase --continue"
  * Do git add ., git commit, git pull, git push.

+#### Result Evalutaion
 Merges both histories of unedited and edited.
 Seems to add commit numbers to original date AND changed date.
+Creates /datasciY/.git/rebase-merge.
+Need to "rm -fr ..." to do another merge task.
+Creates conflicts, so is easiest to move self-contained new file, or move all commits related to the one file to the new date.

+Works pretty well.
+Worth practicing with "git rebase".